mesutgdk/Clima/README.md

 ## The Goal

-It’s time to take our app development skills to the next level.
 You are introduced to the wonderful world of Application Programming Interfaces (APIs) to grab live data from the internet.

-If you’re dreaming of making that Twitter-powered stock trading app then you’re about add some serious tools to your toolbelt!

 ## What creating this app teaches